 What are the symptoms of metabolic syndrome?

-Because metabolic syndrome is a cluster of factors, many of which must be determined with lab work, this condition is not one that an individual can assess without the help of a healthcare provider.
+Because metabolic syndrome is a cluster of risk factors, many of which must be determined with lab work, this condition is not one that an individual can assess without the help of a healthcare provider.
 However, if you have a large waist circumference and have been told by your healthcare provider that you have another condition like elevated triglycerides, high blood sugar or high blood pressure, you may want to discuss your combined risks with your healthcare provider.

 How is metabolic syndrome diagnosed?